chrispugliese/harshness-identifier/README.md

 > **📌 Tip:** If you're reproducing this notebook, mount your Google Drive and verify the dataset path before training begins.

+> ⚠️ Considering how much data we extracted, we unfortunately cannot upload created spectrograms.